 Chefs in Residence goes to Nomad in Marrakech

-In February we had the privilege to experience a Pop Up Chefs dining practice in Restaurant Numero 7, a hip food haven situated in the serpentine medina of Fez, Morocco.
+In February we had the privilege to experience a Pop Up Chefs dining practice in NUR Restaurant, a hip food haven situated in the serpentine Medina of Fez, Morocco.
 The Pop Up Chefs or Chefs in Residence experience is a holistic project that gives in-coming chefs the opportunity to work with Morocco’s extraordinary produce, herbs and spices whilst interacting with conventional cooks, farmers and producers.
 It is a win-win for everyone participating and is working really well in Morocco as it is in Spain, France, UK and different parts of the world.
 The Chefs in Residence programme at Restaurant Numero 7 initiative was started by food writer Tara Stevens and the owner and designer of the restaurant, Stephen di Renza in June 2014.

 Now, the initiative goes to Marrakech in collaboration with Kamal Laftimi and Sebastian de Gzell of the highly successful Nomad restaurant, which was designed by interior architect Romain Menier as a re-imagining of the spirit of Morocco in the 1950s and early 60s.